 - testing different pricing strategies and employing the best price for your product that can also cut your competition

-- providing reliable and speedy order fulfillment
+- providing reliable and speedy order fulfilment

 #8.
 Legals – Registration and GST

-Like any other business , starting an online store involves a bit of paperwork.
+Like any other business, starting an online store involves a bit of paperwork.
 The best way to start an online store in India is to register it as a proprietorship firm.

 This is the easiest way of starting and closing any business.
 Once you start generating revenues and profits, although not mandatory, you can consider changing the registration to a private company or LLP.

-Registering as a private firm or LLP has some advantages such as raising funds from investors for your online store, liability protection incase of any litigation etc.
+Registering as a private firm or LLP has some advantages such as raising funds from investors for your online store, liability protection in case of any litigation etc.